Functions

 - We refer in

-to a function written below.
+mainto a function written below.
 Neither forward declarations nor headers are necessary. - Declaration parameters are followed by a type (the reverse of some programming languages), then a return type.

 - The last expression in a function body (or any block) becomes the return value.
 Simply omit the

-at the end of the expression. - Some functions have no return value, and return the ‘unit type’,
+;at the end of the expression. - Some functions have no return value, and return the ‘unit type’,

-return type is omitted. - The range expression in the
+().
+The compiler will infer this if the-> ()return type is omitted. - The range expression in the

-, which causes it to include the upper bound.
+forloop inprint_fizzbuzz_to()contains=n, which causes it to include the upper bound.